-In future versions of the model, we can also include a term of the form (1 | inc.eth.stt) to allow saturated interactions.
+We would also like to include a term of the form, (1 | inc.eth.stt), but we have not yet adapted lmer() to allow saturated interactions.
 In the meantime, we estimate the residual cell-level variance and compare it to the (design-effect-adjusted) binomial variance.
 If the residual variance is much higher than would be expected from the sampling model, this implies that three-way interactions should be included.
 In the models fit for the present article, this was not the case.
-We have developed a freely available R package called mrp, which implements all of these steps, including the ability to fit the model with fully saturated interactions.